bytedreamer/OSDP.Net/README.md

 There is a package of the test console application for all the major platforms available for download.
 It has all the required assemblies included to run as a self containsed executable.
 The latest version of the package can be found at [https://www.z-bitco.com/downloads/OSDPTestConsole.zip](https://www.z-bitco.com/downloads/OSDPTestConsole.zip)

 NOTE: Determine the COM port identifier of the 485 bus connected to the computer.
 This will need to be entered when starting the connection.
-Be sure to save configuration if needed before exiting.
+Be sure to save configuration before exiting.